 While many companies are adopting video, they’re doing it carelessly and still facing poor results.
 Some 54 percent of B2B buyers report that much of the marketing materials that vendors give them, including video, is useless.
 And in a recent study, only 23 out of 60 companies got a passing score for using video to engage their audiences.

 What’s the disconnect?
 Well, it’s that today’s marketers are preparing for yesterday’s market.
-Luckily, Forrester is here to help marketers adapt before it’s too late.

-What’s your blueprint for B2B video success?
+What’s your plan for B2B video success?

 - They over-complicate video production